15A NCAC 02T .0605 DESIGN CRITERIA

-(m) A minimum of five days of storage based on average daily flow between the pump off float and inlet invert pipe shall be provided.
+(m) Five days of storage based on average daily flow between the pump off float and inlet invert pipe shall be provided.

-(n) Pump/dosing tanks shall have audible and visual alarms external to any structure.
+(n) Pump and dosing tanks shall have audible and visual alarms external to any structure.

-(o) Rain / moisture sensor shall be provided to prevent irrigation during precipitation events or wet conditions that would cause runoff.
+(o) A rain or moisture sensor shall be provided to prevent irrigation during precipitation events or wet conditions that would cause runoff.

-(p) A minimum of 18 inches of vertical separation between the apparent seasonal high water table and the ground surface shall be provided.
+(p) 18 inches of vertical separation between the apparent seasonal high water table and the ground surface shall be provided.

-(q) A minimum of one foot of vertical separation between any perched seasonal high water table and the ground surface shall be provided.
+(q) One foot of vertical separation between any perched seasonal high water table and the ground surface shall be provided.